 This moist and flavorful chocolate coconut cake is simple to make and has a hint of coconut to enhance the rich chocolate flavor.

-In case you haven’t noticed, I’m a huge coconut fan.
-I’ve already got recipes for coconut pie, cookies, cake (so good!) and even rice, but this chocolate coconut cake is my favorite.
 This recipe was inspired by my fudgy Chocolate Cherry Cake but instead of water and cherries I used coconut cream and dried coconut to add some tropical flavor and texture.

 This chocolatey cake is everything you want in a perfect cake.
 It has a moist, yet delicate crumb, doesn’t require equipment like a mixer, and can be made in under an hour.
 I love to top this cake with a simple chocolate ganache, which, after refrigeration, becomes fudgy providing the perfect complement to the light and airy cake.